 Local Government Amici's interests in this case are twofold.
 First, as representatives of local governments nationwide, amici are particularly sensitive to the needs for a balanced federal-state judicial system.
 This case, which seeks a determination of local government parties' rights under state law, raises a critical federalism issue: the appropriate scope of appellate review of a district court's remand order under 28 U.S.C. § 1447(d).
 Allowing any defendant to obtain plenary review of all aspects of a remand order just by including an argument for federal officer removal would fundamentally disrupt local governments' ability to litigate claims brought under state law in state courts, and would incentivize inclusion of meritless federal officer removal claims and increased attempts to appeal remand orders due to that inclusion.
 Second, should the Court extend its review beyond this limitation, Local Government Amici have a unique interest in the Court's proper recognition of state court jurisdiction over state law claims for injuries arising from climate change impacts.
-The district court properly found that it lacked subject matter jurisdiction over Plaintiffs' state law claims.
-Judicial conversion of a variety of well pled state law claims into vaguely defined federal common law claims, and the exercise of federal jurisdiction over them Defendants seek, would fundamentally threaten to intrude upon municipal governments' authority, within our federalist system, to rely on state law and state courts to seek redress for harms that, in a contemporary world defined by complex economic and environmental systems that transcend multiple borders, arise in significant part beyond their jurisdictions but nonetheless have highly localized impacts.
+The district court properly found that it lacked subject matter jurisdiction over Plaintiff's state law claims.
+Judicial conversion of a variety of well pled state law claims into vaguely defined federal common law claims, and the exercise of federal jurisdiction over them Defendants seek, would threaten to fundamentally intrude upon municipal governments' authority within our federalist system to rely on state law and state courts to seek redress for localized harms.
+In a contemporary world defined by complex economic and environmental systems that transcend multiple borders, even conduct arising in part outside a municipality nonetheless can cause highly damaging local impacts.

 The district court's decision in this case is fully consistent with essential federalism principles, and recognizes the right of local governments to bring state law claims for climate change harms in state courts.
 Local Government Amici respectfully urge this Court to limit the scope of its review to the sole issue properly before it, concerning Defendants' meritless claim of federal officer jurisdiction.
-Should the Court review other aspects of the district court's remand order it should affirm the decision to remand for lack of subject matter jurisdiction and sustain the viability of Plaintiffs' state law claims.
+Should the Court review other aspects of the district court's remand order it should affirm the decision to remand for lack of subject matter jurisdiction and sustain the viability of Plaintiff's state law claims.

-Local Government Amici file this brief pursuant to Rule 29(a) of the Federal Rules of Appellate Procedure and Circuit Rule 29-3.
+Local Government Amici file this brief pursuant to Rule 29(a) of the Federal Rules of Appellate Procedure and Circuit Rule 29(b).
 All parties to the appeal have consented to the filing of this brief.